-We know that there’s a lot of information here, but we want you to be fully informed about your rights, and how Response Electronics/ ERA use your data.
+We know that there’s a lot of information here, but we want you to be fully informed about your rights, and how ERA uses your data.

 We hope the following sections will answer any questions you have but if not, please do get in touch with us.

 It’s likely that we’ll need to update this Privacy Notice from time to time.
 We’ll notify you of any significant changes, but you’re welcome to come back and check it whenever you wish.

 The law on data protection sets out a number of different reasons for which a company may collect and process your personal data, including:

 In specific situations, we can collect and process your data with your consent.

 For example, when you tick a box to receive email newsletters.

 When collecting your personal data, we’ll always make clear to you what categories of products you are opting in to receive information about and how you want to be contacted.